robinoud/BADS7604_HW4_Transfer_Learning/README.md

 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/786e5b558be0f610d95958e3cbe30c0b0b70fc31/preprocessed%20five%20Buddha%20images.jpg" style="width:800px;"/>

-Finally, I split each menu into three sets: train, valid, and test.
+Finally, we split each Buddha image into three sets: train, valid, and test.
 These classes are necessary for training our model.
-I decided to use an 80% train, 10% valid, and 10% test formula.
-This meant that the train set has 240 images per one menu, valid has 30 images per one menu, and test has 30 images per one menu.
-That’s how I prepared my dataset.
+We decided to use an 53.6% train, 13.4% valid, and 33% test formula.

 ## 3.Network Architecture
 It would be impossible for us with no high computing power to train models from scratch with massive amounts of image data.
 However, there is now a transfer learning technique that empowers us to jump-start our CNNs with the big SOTA models and their pre-trained weights.